Intro

 The schnitzel is still available, but what a comedown.

-The quality remains solid, the breadcrumb coating had a good crunch, the meat inside was properly pounded thin and stayed juicy, and the accompanying potato salad had a tangy dressing with fresh herbs.
+The quality remains solid, the meat was thin and stayed juicy, and the accompanying potato salad had tangy dressing with fresh herbs.

 You’re paying premium prices for food that looks like it came from a railway station, even if it tastes better than most airline offerings.